Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras: Introduction and preliminaries

-As a consequence, for any Frobenius algebra $R$ such that $[R^*]$ has order $2$ in ${\rm Pic}(R)$, we can construct a semitrivial extension which is a strongly $C_2$-graded algebra and also symmetric as an algebra, and has $R$ as the homogeneous component of trivial degree.
-Thus we give more examples answering in the negative Question 1 for the symmetric property.
+Besides producing the large class of symmetric algebras presented above, the semitrivial extension construction is of interest by itself, at least taking into account the wealth of results of interest concerning trivial extensions, i.e., those associated to zero morphisms $\psi$.

+More examples answering in the negative Question 1 for the symmetric property are obtained for Frobenius algebras $R$ such that $[R^*]$ has order $2$ in ${\rm Pic}(R)$.
 We present several classes of algebras $R$ enjoying these properties.
-Among them, we note that for any finite dimensional unimodular Hopf algebra $H$, $[H^*]$ has order at most $2$ in ${\rm Pic}(H)$.
+Among them, we note that for any finite-dimensional unimodular Hopf algebra $H$, $[H^*]$ has order at most $2$ in ${\rm Pic}(H)$.

-We work over a field $K$.
-We refer to \cite{lam}, \cite{lorenz} and \cite{sy} for facts related to (quasi)-Frobenius algebras and symmetric algebras, to \cite{nvo} for results about graded rings, and to \cite{radford2} for basic notions about Hopf algebras.
+We work over a field $K$, with multiplicative group $K^{\times}$.
+We refer to \cite{lam}, \cite{lorenz} and \cite{sy} for facts related to (quasi-)Frobenius algebras and symmetric algebras, to \cite{nvo} for results about graded rings, and to \cite{radford2} for basic notions about Hopf algebras.
 We recall that if $G$ is a group with neutral element $e$, an algebra $A$ is $G$-graded if it has a decomposition $A=\oplus_{g\in G}A_g$ as a direct sum of linear subspaces such that $A_gA_h\subset A_{gh}$ for any $g,h\in G$; in particular, $A_e$ is a subalgebra of $A$.
 Such an $A$ is called strongly graded if $A_gA_h=A_{gh}$ for any $g,h\in G$.